Third Party Car Insurance Explained

 Injury to a passenger in your vehicle

-But there are some significant limitations to third party cover, including the fact that policyholders are not protected against any damage done to their own vehicle after an accident that was their fault.
-Things not always covered by third party insurance include:
+But there are some significant limitations to third party cover, including the fact that policyholders are not protected against any damage done to their own vehicle after an at-fault accident (an accident that was their fault).
+Instances that are typically excluded from third party insurance policies include:

-Of course, as with most car insurance policies, you are able to add optional extras such as personal injury cover, but this will inevitably increase the cost of your protection.
+Of course, as with most types of car insurance policies, you are able to add optional extras such as personal injury cover and windscreen cover, but this will inevitably increase the cost of your premiums.

-Always read the terms and conditions of your policy before agreeing to it; as tedious as it may be, doing so could save you some serious hardship if ever you need to make a claim, and will help avoid any unwelcome surprises down the line.
+Always read the terms and conditions of your policy before agreeing to it; as tedious as it may be, doing so could save you a lot of money and some serious hardship if ever you need to make a claim, and it will help avoid any unwelcome surprises down the line.